yt-dlp/FFmpeg-Builds/README.md

 ## Historical Patches
-Patches that were used in the past but are now part of FFmpeg:
+Patches that were used in the past but are now included in FFmpeg's release branch:

 #### 1. [Fix AAC HLS streams being truncated mid stream](https://patchwork.ffmpeg.org/project/ffmpeg/patch/20210927213133.28258-1-jeebjp@gmail.com)